 Review and road test of the Audi A4

 Audi's A4 has sharpened up its act a little in the face of tough competition from BMW's 3 Series, Mercedes' C-Class and the Jaguar XE in the image-conscious compact executive sector.
 Jonathan Crouch takes a look.

 Ten Second Review of the Audi A4

 This fifth generation Audi A4 now features a sharper look and continues to claim to be class-leading in nearly all the areas that really matter to business buyers in the compact executive segment.
 That means efficiency, cabin quality, practicality and technology.
 As a result, it'll be hard to ignore if you're looking for a car of this kind.

 Audi knows a thing or two about mid-sized family cars with a prestigious feel, compact executive contenders like this A4.
 This model, along with BMW's 3 Series, has driven huge growth in that compact executive segment, vanquishing Mercedes' C-Class in the process.
 Today though, things are different.
-The C-Class has been rejuvenated into a much stronger proposition, the 3 Series range has been usefully improved and a very accomplished class rival has arrived in the form of Jaguar's XE.
-This MK5 model A4 is Audi's response.
+The C-Class has been rejuvenated into a much stronger proposition, the 3 Series range has been rejuvenated and very accomplished class rivals have arrived in the form of Jaguar's XE and Alfa Romeo's Giulia.
+This improved version of the MK5 model A4 is Audi's response.

-What we have here is a car that's lighter, sleeker and cleverer than it's ever been.
-As a result, this Audi is inevitably more efficient too, with a tax-beating sub-115g/km of CO2 WLTP-rated figure now promised on the most frugal diesel models.
+What we have here is a car that's sleeker and cleverer than it's ever been - and it makes increasing use of the brand's sophisticated mild hybrid engine technology.
+As a result, this Audi is inevitably more efficient too, with tax-beating CO2 WLTP-rated figures now promised on the most frugal diesel models.
 Inside, we're promised the classiest cabin in the segment - and one of the most technologically advanced.
 Plus, as usual, there's the option of quattro 4WD and either saloon or Avant estate bodystyles.